 At first glance, this brand looks very high-quality.
 It is a bit more expensive, but you’re paying for extra meat and novel ingredients.
-Many of their formulas are high in protein and nutritious ingredients.
-However, this brand has also been affected by many different controversies over the years, which may affect their food quality.
+Many of the formulas are high in protein and nutritious ingredients.
+However, this brand has also been affected by many different controversies over the years, which may affect its food quality.

 They use high-quality, inspected meats in their foods.
 However, the company has been involved in plenty of controversy over the years, which peaked in 2017.

 They hand-pack some of their foods and were one of the first companies to do so.
 Their hand-packed food project has been going on since 2003.

 At a Glance: The Best Evanger Cat Food Recipes:

 |Grain-Free Rabbit Canned Dog & Cat Food

 |Super Premium Rabbit & Quail Dinner Grain-Free Canned Cat Food